wp-plugins/folder-gallery/readme.txt

 An Options page allow to set the default paramaters of the galleries :

-* Lightbox JS Engine (Lightbox 2, Fancybox 2, Lightview 3 [optional] or none)
+* Lightbox JS Engine: Lightbox 2, Fancybox 2, Lightview 3 [optional] or none
-* Display Thumbnails (thumbnails) (all = standard Gallery, single = displays a single thumbnail linked to the lightbox gallery, none = displays a link to the lightbox gallery)
+* Display Thumbnails (thumbnails): all = standard Gallery, single = displays a single thumbnail linked to the lightbox gallery, none = displays a link to the lightbox gallery
 * Number of images per row (columns)
 * Thumbnails width and height (width & height)
 * Picture border (border)
 * Padding and Margin (padding & margin)
-* Picture subtitle (subtitle) (default, filename, filenamewithoutextension, none)
+* Picture subtitle (subtitle): default (title + picture number), filename, filenamewithoutextension, none
+* Autoplay Speed: Slideshow speed in seconds.
+0 to turn autoplay off.
+Available with Fancybox engine only.

-Any of theses settings (but the first) can be overridden using the corresponding shortcode :
+Most of theses settings can be overridden using the corresponding shortcode :

 	[foldergallery folder="path" title="title" columns=1 width=150
 			height=90 border=1 padding=2 margin=10 thumbnails=single]